-Royal British Legion rallying the public 80 days ahead of historic 80th anniversary of D-Day
+Royal British Legion rallying the public 80 Days ahead of historic 80th anniversary of D-Day

 “It’s also an opportunity to remind our Second War World generation of veterans that the RBL’s support extends beyond commemorative periods.
 Some of them may have not needed to call on the RBL for help before, but we will always be here to offer ongoing support, whenever it’s needed.”

-Tom Hill, aged 98, a former Royal Marine who crewed a landing craft attached to Empire Battleaxe on 6 June, 1944 will be attending the service.
+Tom Hill, 98, a former Royal Marine who crewed a landing craft attached to Empire Battleaxe on 6 June, 1944 will be attending the service at the National Memorial Arboretum.
 He said: “The sights we saw on D-Day were terrible, just awful – we saw ships being sunk and injured troops in the water, but we had to keep going.
 Shells were going over our heads, troops were being shot and we were in the crossfire.

 “I will be very proud to be able to remember our fallen comrades of the Normandy campaign especially in the beautiful and poignant setting of the National Memorial Arboretum on such a huge anniversary.”

-The RBL has produced an exhibition called Legacies of D-Day which opens to all visitors at the National Memorial Arboretum on 6 June.
+The RBL has produced an exhibition called Legacies of D-Day to honour the service and sacrifice of the D-Day generation which opens to all visitors at the National Memorial Arboretum on 6 June.

+Anyone with a family connection to the Normandy campaign is asked to register their attendance in advance.